Kalscheur, Iowa State beat Wisconsin to reach Sweet 16 | Times Leader

 BIG PICTURE

-Iowa State: The Cyclones’ stout defense is keeping the team in games while it struggles on offense, and that makes the Big 12 team a threat in the next round.
+Iowa State: The Cyclones’ swarming defense is keeping the team in games while it struggles on offense, and that makes the Big 12 team a threat in the next round.
+It shot just 34.5% from the field.

 Wisconsin: Hepburn’s injury put the Badgers in a bad spot, but the team just never got into a rhythm offensively.